Li-Ming-Fan/OCR-DETECTION-CTPN/README.md

 ## recognition model

-recognition model is mainly based on the article:
+The model is mainly based on the method described in the article:

 An End-to-End Trainable Neural Network for Image-based Sequence Recognition and Its Application to Scene Text Recognition